nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 We won't exactly get into the meat and bones of the Chickensoft packages in this post, but we will prepare a project for it.

-Let's try using the GodotEnv CLI!
+Let's start by trying out the GodotEnv CLI!

 ## Installing Godot using GodotEnv

 We'll start off with getting GodotEnv on our machine.
 As of writing this post, GodotEnv requires `net8.0`.

 > 🙋🏼 Specifically, I'll be using .NET 8.0.404.
-It will work nicely!
+It will work nicely with the package versions that are used in this series!

 An argument for using GodotEnv is that it makes installing, uninstalling and switching between Godot versions a breeze.
 It also provides a way to manage addons.